-- There are several different levels of conformance across IMS standards.
+- There are several different levels of conformance to IMS standards.
 You should ensure that your suppliers support the level of compliance (including any optional features) that match your needs.
 We can help you figure out what you need to achieve your interoperability goals.
 Start by using the IMS recommended baseline for different product categories.
 IMS has many guides to help explain the differences.

-When you are ready to start testing your products, members should review the resources and links in Development, Testing and Conformance Central (members only link)
+When you are ready to start testing your products, members should review the resources and links in Development, Testing, and Conformance Central (members only link)